Command Line Interface

 For example, assuming you have created beforehand a project named “foo”, this will add the docker pipeline to your project:

-$ scanpipe add-pipeline --project foo docker
+$ scanpipe add-pipeline --project foo analyze_docker_image

 $ scanpipe execute –project PROJECT